 The Volume and Pan settings control the initial volume and pan of a track during playback.
 Every time SONAR starts playback, the Volume and Pan settings for the track are set to these initial levels.
-SONAR allows you to choose different panning laws if you want (see "Configurable Panning Laws" on page 128).
+SONAR allows you to choose different panning laws if you want (see "Configurable Panning Laws" on page 169).

 In some projects you want the volume or panning of a track to change while playback is in progress.
 You can accomplish this by drawing a volume or pan envelope in the Track view, or by recording automation.
-For more information, see Chapter 13, Automation, Chapter 11, Mixing and Effects Patching, and Chapter 7, Editing MIDI Events and Controllers.
+For more information, see the online help topics "Automation", and "Editing MIDI Events and Controllers."